paolo-junior-mollica/machine-learning-project/README.txt

 ## Link to the repository
 The GitHub repo for this project has much more material than the package provided for delivery.
 Here is the link: https://github.com/paolo-junior-mollica/machine-learning-project
-In the repo are also contained the joblib file of all the models trained for the project.
-(They are omitted in the zip file for size reason) the BASEPATH contained in some notebook, is the path of the repo of the project, needs to be changed to start the run on other systems.
+The BASEPATH variable contained in some notebook, is the path of the repo of the project, needs to be changed to start the run on other systems.
+## Comparisons notebook
+During our experiments, we save the produced models in a .joblib file.
+The saved models are not included in the delivered package due to space constraint.
+In order to execute the cells in the comparisons notebook, these file must be included in the path ../trained_models/cup2023 The models can be found in the GitHub repo (link below), at the same path specified above.

 ## Link to library sources
 For the project, many software libraries have been used, among which: